Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: SPH flavor

-\item {\bf AVSLRB2} same as above but with $p=2$; this does not change the description of shocks, although it proved more advantageous than $p=1$ in our tests.
+\item AVSLRB2 same as above but with $p=2$; this does not change the description of shocks, although it proved more advantageous than $p=1$ in our tests.

-\item {\bf Baselines}: for comparison, we also consider (i) classical AV with fixed coefficients (AV), (ii) AV with time-dependent switches (AVSW), and (iii) a hybrid combining switches with slope-limiting (AVSWSLR). \end{itemize}

-The objective is to find the most balanced and general scheme among all these options in light of the results.
+\item Baselines: for comparison, we also consider (i) classical dissipation with fixed coefficients (AV); (ii) AV with time-dependent switches (AVSW); and (iii) a hybrid combining switches with slope-limiting (AVSWSLR).
+The objective is to find the most balanced and general scheme among all these options in light of the results. \end{itemize}

-\section{TESTS}
+\section{Tests}

-We first consider six test problems designed to compare the performance of the proposed schemes across shock- and shear-dominated regimes.
+We first considered six 3D test problems designed to compare the performance of the proposed schemes across shock- and shear-dominated regimes.
 The shock-dominated set comprises the Sod shock tube \citep{sod1978} and the Sedov blast \citep{sedov1959}.
-The shear/instability set comprises the steady Gresho–Chan vortex \citep{gresho1990}, Kelvin–Helmholtz (KH) and Rayleigh–Taylor (RT) instabilities, and the wind–cloud interaction in which a dilute supersonic wind disrupts a dense cloud \citep{age07}.
+The shear and instability set comprises the steady Gresho–Chan vortex \citep{gresho1990}, Kelvin–Helmholtz (KH), and Rayleigh-Taylor (RT) instabilities, as well as the wind–cloud interaction where a dilute supersonic wind disrupts a dense cloud \citep{age07}.
 A seventh test dealing with subsonic turbulence is deferred to Sect.~\ref{sec:turbulence}.
-When needed, we adopt an ideal-gas equation of state $P=(\gamma-1)\rho u$, with $\gamma=5/3$ (and $\gamma=1.4$ for the RT test).
-Simulations were carried out with SPHYNX\footnote{\url{https://astro.physik.unibas.ch/sphynx}} \citep{cabezon2017}, including the updates discussed in \cite{garciasenz2022}.
-Kernel interpolation uses the mixed sinc kernel $S^{0.9}_{4,9}$ \citep{cabezon_mixedsincs_2024}, which is pairing-resistant and robust for a wide range of neighbors, $60\le n_b \le 400$.
+When needed, we adopted an ideal-gas equation of state $P=(\gamma-1)\rho u$, with $\gamma=5/3$ (or with $\gamma=1.4$ and $\gamma=1.001$ for the RT and turbulence tests, respectively).
+Simulations were carried out with SPHYNX\footnote{\url{https://astro.physik.unibas.ch/sphynx}} \citep{cabezon2017}, with the exception of turbulence, which was calculated with SPH-EXA\footnote{\url{https://github.com/sphexa-org/sphexa}.}, including the updates discussed in \citealt{garciasenz2022}).
+Kernel interpolations use the mixed sinc kernel $S^{0.9}_{4,9}$ \citep{cabezon_mixedsincs_2024}, which is pairing-resistant and robust for a wide range of neighbors, $60\le n_b \le 400$.
 Unless stated otherwise, we set $n_b=100$.
 Additional setup details for each case are summarized in Tables~\ref{tab:av_variants} and \ref{tab:table_cases}.

-To make quantitative comparisons between models, we report a mean absolute error $L_1$ wherever a suitable reference is available:
+To make quantitative comparisons between models, we report a mean absolute error $L_1$ wherever a suitable reference is available,